TUESDAY, AUGUST 12

 Check in at the law school atrium, pick up your name tag, and head to your designated classroom.
 Dinner is provided with an opportunity to get to know your ILS small group classmates led by upper-level UB LEADS Mentors who will assist you throughout Orientation and through the fall semester.

-Attire for the evening is professional, which means students should dress as they would feel comfortable representing a client in the courtroom.
+Attire for the evening is professional, which means students should dress as they would feel comfortable if representing a client in the courtroom.

 6-6:45 pm